marcusoftnet/marcusoftnet.github.io/_posts/2013-05-29-low-wip-hairdressers-and-lean-operation.md

 ### Conclusion

 What are you optimizing for?
-Do you know your team's prioritizations?
+Do you know your team's prioritization?
 Do you know when to break them?
 Do you know why?
 Can you make these policies more explicit to help your team?